p-martinho/Modular.Api.Template/README.md

 The modules have endpoints that may require authorization.

 In this template, the authentication is done via an **Identity API**, where you can create and update users.
-This API uses services from the [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-9.0&tabs=visual-studio), based in the [Identity API endpoints builder](https://github.com/dotnet/aspnetcore/blob/main/src/Identity/Core/src/IdentityApiEndpointRouteBuilderExtensions.cs).
+This API uses services from the [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?tabs=visual-studio), based in the [Identity API endpoints builder](https://github.com/dotnet/aspnetcore/blob/main/src/Identity/Core/src/IdentityApiEndpointRouteBuilderExtensions.cs).
 The ASP.NET Core Identity uses the EF Core as the store; therefore, the Identity database will include several tables related with Identity.

-The **Identity API** is just a simple way (but not the most secure way) to store users on your side, for simple applications, but the recommended approach would be using an [external solution](https://learn.microsoft.com/en-us/aspnet/core/security/identity-management-solutions?view=aspnetcore-9.0).
+This **Identity API** is just a simple way (but not the most secure way) to store users on your side, for simple applications, but the recommended approach would be using an [external solution](https://learn.microsoft.com/en-us/aspnet/core/security/identity-management-solutions).

-If you don't need authentication, you can remove the **Identity API**.
+You can opt out this module just by removing it.

 For authorization, the modules are configured to use an authentication scheme based on OAuth 2.0 and OpenId Connect standards, through the library [OpenIddict](https://documentation.openiddict.com/).
 Therefore, for the endpoints requiring authorization, a Bearer token header is required.
 The token must be issued by the configured issuer.